animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{data-store-name} provides the ability to start many different embedded services that are required by an application, depending on the use case.
+GemFire provides the ability to start many different embedded services that are required by an application, depending on the use case.

 </div>